Esri/calcite-web/README.md

 1. Change the version number in `package.json` to the desired version number.
 2. Write a description of the changes, additions, and bug fixes in `CHANGELOG.md`.
-3. Make sure `ArcGIS/calcite-web` is up-to-date with your changes.
+3. Make sure `Esri/calcite-web` is up-to-date with your changes.
-5. Run `grunt release` and enter your userame and password in the command prompt.
+5. Run `grunt release` and enter your username and password in the command prompt.

 # Updating the Documentation Site

-To update the documentation site, just make sure you have push access to the `ArcGIS/calcite-web` repo and type `grunt deploy`.
+To update the documentation site, just make sure you have push access to the `Esri/calcite-web` repo and type `grunt deploy`.
 This will build the site and deploy to gh-pages.

-The site should be updated at http://arcgis.github.io/calcite-web/ in just a few moments.
+The site should be updated at http://esri.github.io/calcite-web/ in just a few moments.